no-ttt/component_lib/src/Tabs/Tabs.md

   import React, { useState } from 'react'

   const data = [
-    { title:"London", content: "London is the capital city of England." }, { title:"Paris", content: "Paris is the capital of France." }, { title:"Tokyo", content: "Tokyo is the capital of Japan." }, ];
+    { title: "London", content: "London is the capital city of England." }, { title: "Paris", content: "Paris is the capital of France." }, { title: "Tokyo", content: "Tokyo is the capital of Japan." }, ];
   const [selectData, setSelectData] = useState(data[0]);